Greek court acquits 21 over raid on gold mining facilities

-THESSALONIKI, Greece (AP) — A court has acquitted 21 people accused of raiding prospective gold mining facilities in northern Greece, which many local residents strongly oppose on environmental grounds.
+THESSALONIKI, Greece (AP) — A Greek court on Friday acquitted 21 people accused of raiding prospective gold mining facilities that some see as a welcome foreign investment but many local residents strongly oppose on environmental grounds.

-About 40 masked people attacked the facilities at Skouries in the Halkidiki peninsula in February 2013, assaulting security guards and setting fire to machinery and offices.
+About 40 masked people attacked the facilities at Skouries in the Halkidiki peninsula in northern Greece in February 2013.
+They allegedly assaulted security guards and set fire to machinery and offices.

-The court in the northern city of Thessaloniki found Friday that there wasn’t sufficient evidence to convict the defendants, all of whom had denied any wrongdoing.
+The court in the northern city of Thessaloniki found there wasn’t sufficient evidence to convict the defendants, all of whom had denied any wrongdoing.

+“There are indications of guilt for defendants, but events also came up which refute these indications and create doubts as to the guilt,” presiding judge Vassilis Stefos said.
+“However, full proof of guilt is required” for a conviction.

 Most Read Business Stories